golemos/golemos/README.md

 ### Who:

-> I'm an ordinary guy trying to start, after 40, a career in software development.
+> I'm an ordinary guy trying to start, after my 40s, a career in software development.
 Persistent runner.
 But don't follow me, I'm lost too.

 ### Where:

-> In Brazil, South America, Earth... calling occupants of interplanetary craft.
+> In the heart of the Brazilian Highlands, but with my eyes wide open.

 ### When: